Anbulla Rajinikanth: Plot

 Rajinikanth again returns one day and sets up a play with K. Bhagyaraj, obliging for Mother Superior's request to please the kids.
 There, he and Rosy bond with each other, which extends to limits where Rajinikanth takes Rosy almost everywhere, even to his shoots of new films.
 One day, at the orphanage with Rajnikanth, Rosy coughs up blood and faints.
 The doctor finds out that Rosy has a weak heart and reveals that she has just a few days left to live, shocking Lalitha and Rajinikanth.
 Rajinikanth vows to keep Rosy happy for the rest of her life and approaches senior doctors for help.
 Lalitha reveals that she is the real mother of Rosy when Mother superior and her have a confrontation in private.
 She had to give up her daughter because of her family and the loss of her husband, Raju.
 Mother Superior had consulted doctors as early as when Rosy was only a baby, only to be told that the medical issue cannot be cured even by modern advances.

 Knowing that Rosy was reaching the end of her life, Mother Superior seeks the help of Rajnikanth so that she finds solace in him that she remains happy, let alone the fact of how long she would survive.
 Rosy demands Rajinikanth once to come and celebrate Christmas as Santa Claus, such that nobody realises.
 On Christmas Eve, Rajinikanth does as Rosy's wish, soon after which he reveals himself.
 Overjoyed, Rosy laughs so hard out of happiness that she once again coughs up blood and faints.
-Realizing that night was her last one, everyone gathers around crying, especially Rosy's friends, who started to like her ever since the change in her attitude that they were going to miss her forever.
+Realising that night was her last one, everyone gathers around crying, especially Rosy's friends, who started to like her ever since the change in her attitude that they were going to miss her forever.
 On that sad moment, she also reveals that she was aware that Lalitha was her real mother, which makes everyone go into shock.
 Holding her idol's hand, Rosy dies.
 After her funeral, Rajinikanth sombrely leaves the orphanage.